AstunTechnology/iso19139.osmp/README.md

 ## GeoNetwork versions to use with this plugin

 **Use the correct branch for your version of GeoNetwork.
-The default branch is for GeoNetwork 3.10 and this is the recommended version.**
+This is for GeoNetwork 4.2.**

-## Installing the plugin in GeoNetwork 3.10.x (recommended version)
+## Installing the plugin in GeoNetwork 4.2.x

 ### Adding to an existing installation